Static vs Dynamic IP Addresses: What's the Difference and Which One Do You Need?

 ConsistencyAlways the sameChanges periodically

-Best forHosting, remote accessHome internet, casual use
+Best forHosting services, remote accessHome internet, casual use

-CostMay incur ISP feesUsually included
+CostMay incur additional ISP feesUsually included in standard plans

 Pros and Cons